ryanrhymes/panns/README.md

 ## Installation

-Algebra operations in panns rely on both Numpy and Scipy, please make sure you have these two packages properly installed before using panns.
+Algebra operations in panns rely on both [Numpy](http://www.numpy.org/) and [Scipy](http://www.scipy.org/).
+Please make sure you have these two packages properly installed before using panns.
 The installation can be done by the following shell commands.

 ```bash
 sudo pip install numpy --upgrade